+I am currently a visiting scholar at the University of Tilburg in the Netherlands.
 Recently, I completed a Fulbright year at the University of Sheffield (2016 - 2017), which is where my book on James's account of consciousness was born.
 In 2019, I came to McMaster from the Philosophy Department at Cal State Long Beach.
 In 2008-2009 I was a Mellon Fellow in Philosophy at Cornell, and before that I held a postdoc at the University of Toronto.
 My PhD comes from the Philosophy Department at Indiana University, Bloomington, where I worked with the philosopher of biology Elisabeth Lloyd.
 Her primary appointment is in Indiana's History and Philosophy of Science Department, from which I also have an MA.

+I am currently a visiting scholar at the University of Tilburg in the Netherlands.
 Recently, I completed a Fulbright year at the University of Sheffield (2016 - 2017), which is where my book on James's account of consciousness was born.
 In 2019, I came to McMaster from the Philosophy Department at Cal State Long Beach.
 In 2008-2009 I was a Mellon Fellow in Philosophy at Cornell, and before that I held a postdoc at the University of Toronto.
 My PhD comes from the Philosophy Department at Indiana University, Bloomington, where I worked with the philosopher of biology Elisabeth Lloyd.
 Her primary appointment is in Indiana's History and Philosophy of Science Department, from which I also have an MA.

-My CV (Sept 2023) is here.
+My CV (Oct 2024) is here.

 Area of Research Specialization